 So you have finally decided to move with your pet.
-Remember that moving with your pet is as stressful as moving with your kids or elders.
+Remember that moving with pets is as stressful as moving with kids or elders.
 Before you set off with your pet, make sure you have positive answers to the questions below:

 - Is my pet in good health?